Lin-Dada/PEAN/README.md

 # PEAN
-code implementation for paper: A Novel Multimodal Deep Learning Framework for Encrypted Traffic Classification (Revising)
+code implementation for paper: [A Novel Multimodal Deep Learning Framework for Encrypted Traffic Classification](https://ieeexplore.ieee.org/abstract/document/9931999)

 **If you find this method helpful for your research, please cite this paper:**